athoriqb/alami_test/README.md

-# Elevania Automation Test with Selenium and Cucumber
+# Automation Test with Selenium and Cucumber

 ### Requirement
 - JDK 17